Kies op maat

 International Social and Environmental Change

-In the second part of the semester you choose 2 out of 3 study units.
+In the second part of the semester, you choose 2 out of 3 study units.
 What will you go for?
 Do you want to focus on Environmental Justice, Resilient Communities and Food, or Social Inclusion and diversity?
-By choosing 2 out of these 3 topics you can shape your study path to your wishes.
+By choosing 2 out of these 3 topics, you can shape your study path to your wishes.

 Both of these semesters are supported by a trajectory in personal leadership.
 You will get trained in non-violent communication and work on your personal goals.

-Below you can find some more in-depth information on the different study units.
+Below you can find some more in-depth information on the different study units

-VTGO2RLVE | Regenerating Landscapes
+VBI230RL | Regenerating Landscapes (6 credits)

-You will learn about the interaction between ecosystems and social systems including governance, ethical challenges and trade-offs in a landscape and how to design transition pathways considering sustainability and social justice.
-Emphasis will be on interdisciplinary collaboration and knowledge exchange.
-You will work on regenerating landscapes by looking into both the ecosystem and social system.
-You work in interdisciplinary teams composed of students International Development Management and Bos- en Natuurbeheer.
-You will be working on real-life (inter)national cases where various stakeholders have differing and at times opposing interests in the use of natural resources affecting both the environment and social relations.
-In your team, you will exchange and use your disciplinary knowledge to analyse the issue at stake and to arrive at sustainable and just solutions by designing a transition pathway.
+You will work on regenerating landscapes by looking into both the ecosystem and the social system.
+You work in interdisciplinary teams composed of students from International Development Management and Forestry and Nature Conservation.
+You will be working on real-life (inter)national cases where various stakeholders have differing, and at times opposing, interests in the use of natural resources, affecting both the environment and social relations.
+In your team, you will exchange and use your disciplinary knowledge to analyse the issue at stake and arrive at sustainable and just solutions by designing a transition pathway.

-VID2VCVENC | Just and Sustainable Value Chains
+VID230VC | Just and Sustainable Value Chains (6 credits)

-This module focuses on complex value chains, of any kind (both food/agriculture chains as well as non-agricultural commodities).
+This module focuses on complex value chains of any kind (both food/agriculture chains as well as non-agricultural commodities).
 It specifically focuses on “identifying (un)just & (un)sustainable practices in specific value chains”.
-This module challenges students to come up with advice and defining improved practices to achieve more sustainable and just VC’s, by identifying competing claims, governance + power structures, and root causes, taking the different levels of a value chain into account, related to the specific chain.
+This module challenges students to come up with advice and define improved practices to achieve more sustainable and just VC’s, by identifying competing claims, governance + power structures, and root causes, taking the different levels of a value chain into account, related to the specific chain.

-VID2DCVENC | Disaster and Conflict Reduction
+VID230DC | Disaster and Conflict Reduction (6 credits)

 As representative of an NGO or UN organization the student will learn to design a professional action plan to address the disasters and conflicts of today and tomorrow.
-The study unit addresses both natural/climate induced disasters such as more intense flooding in Africa and Asia as well as other disasters such as the Fukushima nuclear disaster.
-The student will build expertise in the following areas:
+The study unit addresses both natural/climate induced disasters such as more intense flooding in Africa and Asia as well as other disasters such as the Fukushima nuclear disaster in Japan.
+The student will build expertise in the following areas: 1) humanitarian response and recovery and especially on prevention of disasters by increasing resilience 2) community-based disaster risk management, localization and accountability 3) vulnerabilities and capacities related to disasters and conflicts 3) climate adaptation, migration/refugees.
+4) Conflict theories and peacebuilding 5) how to address the needs of the most vulnerable through social inclusion.

-VID2EJVENC | Environmental Justice
+VID240EJ | Environmental Justice (6 credits)

 The student gains first-hand experience of addressing environmental injustices through contributing to the development and implementation of a grassroots campaign to challenge unsustainable development and increase environmental and community health.
 Students will work with a commissioner to deliver (part of) an existing campaign strategy, gaining experience of community engagement and advocacy strategies related to both local and transnational efforts to achieve environmental and social justice.

-VIDRCVENC | Resilient Communities and Food
+VID240RC | Resilient Communities and Food (6 credits)

 'Resilient Communities and Food' focuses on food insecurity situations in the world, its causes, and potential pathways to address these causes.